qyum/ObjectDetection/README.md

 ## Tracking

-Run the command to see the object detection in real time
+Run the command to see the Multi object detection in real time

 <details>
-<summary>Methods 1</summary>
+Methods 1

 ```bash
 $ python track.py --yolo-weights yolov8n.pt     # bboxes only